arjun-k-r/fitness-rt/src/assets/docs/ayurveda/pitta.md

 ## Overview
-Pitta, made up of Fire and Water, expresses as the body's metabolic system.
-It governs digestion, absorption, assimilation, nutrition, metabolism and body temperature.
+Pitta is a force created from the combination of Fire and Water.
+It is the energy that maintains all metabolic functions (e.g. digestion, absorption, assimilation, nutrition, metabolism, and body temperature).
 In balance, pitta promotes understanding and intelligence.
-Out of balance, pitta arouses anger, hatred and jealousy.
+When out of balance, pitta promotes anger, hatred, and jealousy.

-Pitta is a force created by the dynamic interplay of water and fire.
-These forces represent transformation.
-They cannot change into each other, but they modulate or control each other and are vitally required for the life processes to occur.
-(For example, too much fire and too little water will result in the boiling away of the water.
-Too much water will result in the fire being put out.)

-Pitta governs digestion, absorption, assimilation, nutrition, metabolism, body temperature, skin coloration, the luster of the eyes, intelligence, and understanding.
-Psychologically, pitta arouses anger, hate, and jealousy.
-The small intestine, stomach, sweat glands, blood, fat, eyes, and skin are the seats of Pitta.

 ## Pitta constitution
 ### Balance
 The most important way to balance pitta energy is to cool down its 'boiling' and firy nature.
 Relaxation and staying cool are the key factors that balance pitta.
-Excess pitta energy is balanced by coolness, lightness, and driness, .
+Excess pitta energy is balanced by coolness, lightness, and driness.

 ### Characteristics
 Pitta is defined as acidic, agitating, fluid, hot, light, mobile, oily, penetrating, sharp, and transformation.